Van High School (Texas): State Titles

 In the 2015 UIL Academic State meet, of which Van High School competes in annually, the Social Studies team placed second for team.
 Also, the Computer Science team placed fourth for team.

 Theater

 Van's theater department has appeared at the State UIL Theater Competition 12 times since 2002.
 Van has won the 3A UIL One-Act Play State Championship four times: In 2002 for "Godspell", 2005 for "The Caucasian Chalk Circle", 2007 for "Man of La Mancha", and 2011 for "A Midsummer Night's Dream".
-Van has also placed second in state twice: in 2008 for "The Elephant Man", and 2014 for "And People All Around."
-They have placed third in state 5 times: in 2004 for "Assassins", 2009 for "The Devils", 2010 for "The Caucasian Chalk Circle", 2013 for " Mrs. Packard", and in 2015 for "Don Quixote."
+Van has also placed second in state three times: in 2008 for "The Elephant Man", in 2014 for "And People All Around", and in 2017 for "The Caucasian Chalk Circle" They have placed third in state 5 times: in 2004 for "Assassins", 2009 for "The Devils", 2010 for "The Caucasian Chalk Circle", 2013 for " Mrs. Packard", and in 2015 for "Don Quixote."

 Speech and debate

 The Van Forensics program competes locally as well as statewide and nationally.
 The program has had top-ten finishers at the NDCA National Tournament, The Tournament of Champions, The TFA State Tournament, and UIL State Tournament as well as having students win TFA State, UIL State, and The NCFL Grand National Tournament.
 Two students qualified for Nationals in Original Oratory and two qualified for Nationals in Congressional Debate.